LaneanL/Bellabeat-Analysis-Capstone-using-R/Analysis.md

 3. How could these trends help influence Bellabeat marketing strategy?

 ### Prepare
 The data set contains personal fitness tracker from thirty fitbit users.
-Thirty eligible Fitbit users consented to the submission of personal tracker data, including minute-level output for physical activity, heart rate, and sleep monitoring.
+Thirty-three eligible Fitbit users consented to the submission of personal tracker data, including minute-level output for physical activity, heart rate, and sleep monitoring.
 It includes information about daily activity, steps, and heart rate that can be used to explore users’ habits.